tinwatchman/grawlix/README.md

 Type: `String` or `Object`<br>
 Default: `'ascii'`

 What style of grawlix the function should use when replacing curse words.
 To see the list of available styles, see the [Grawlix Styles](#styles) section below.
+To learn how to create your own styles, see the [full Styles documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/STYLES.md).

 ##### randomize